Postcards from God

 Proof that I was here.

-Analysis of Poetic Devices Used in “Postcards from God”
+In-Depth Analysis of “Postcards from God”

 Picture postcards overlap my empty face